Engee documentation

 To use this parameter, clear the Controlled set pressure checkbox.

 The operating pressure range of the valve.
-The pressure regulation range defines the difference between the Set pressure (gauge) parameter and the maximum operating pressure of the valve.
+The pressure regulation range defines the difference between the Set pressure (gauge) parameters and the maximum working pressure of the valve.

 Dependencies

-To use this parameter, set the Opening parameterization parameter to `Linear - Area vs. pressure'.
+To use this parameter, set the Opening parameterization parameters to `Linear - Area vs. pressure'.

 Cross-sectional area of the valve opening in the fully open position.